tarosky/hagakure/README.md

 1. Upload `hagakure` folder to the `/wp-content/plugins` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. That's it.
 This plugin will work as background.

+## Frequently Asked Questions

+### How can I contribute?

+We host this plugin on GitHub.
+Please feel free to send [PRs](https://github.com/kuno1/hagakure/pulls) or to make [issues](https://github.com/kuno1/hagakure/issues).

 ## Screenshots